About

 Work

-Before joining Tribia, I spent over a decade in consultancy roles at Coherent Solutions and Tieto.
-I've worked with various clients, from banks to startups, building products ranging from pretty basic web apps to high-load and high-sec SaaS systems.
-I've had the chance to work with a wide range of technologies, but my primary focus began with the Java stack (Spring, Quarkus, APIs).
-Over time, I've transitioned into more Fullstack development (React/NextJS), as well as delving into DevOps and Cloud technologies.
+Before Tribia, I spent a decade working in consultancy at Coherent Solutions and Tieto.
+I've worked with various clients, from banks to startups, building products ranging from pretty basic web portals to high-load SaaS and high-sec on-premise solutions.
+I've jumped around quite a bit and worked with a ton of different technologies.

 Education